-Arts organizations facing the crisis created by the Corvid 19 virus need access to fully secured borrowing-the third resource-to supplement the first resource: gifts and grants, and the second resource: earned revenue.
-This manual explains what fully secured borrowing is, why it is so valuable to nonprofit arts organizations, and how to obtain it.
+Nonprofit organizations facing the crisis created by current circumstances need access to fully secured borrowing-the third resource-to supplement the first resource: gifts and grants, and the second resource: earned revenue.
+As funds are delayed or denied by governmental agencies or by their counterparts, organizations need protection to ensure that they can continue to operate.
+Over forty years, our approach has helped organizations to weather these financial pitfalls.
+This manual explains what fully secured borrowing is, why it is so valuable to nonprofit organizations, and how to obtain it.